wp-plugins/pta-volunteer-sign-up-sheets/readme.txt

 *   Hidden spambot field helps prevent automatic spambot form submissions
 *	Up to 2 automatic reminder emails can be set up at individually specified intervals for each sheet (e.g., 7 days and 1 day before event)
 *   Shortcodes for all sheets, or use argument to show a specific sheet on a page
-*   Widget to show upcoming events that need volunteers in page sidebars
+*   Widget to show upcoming events that need volunteers in page sidebars (with version 1.5, can specify a group in the Widget)
 *   CSV Export for each sheet on admin side
 *   Individual sheets can be set to hidden until you are ready to have people sign up (useful for testing individual sheets)
 *   Test Mode for entire volunteer system, which displays a message of your choosing to the public while you test the system